noparvar/resumecraft/README.md

 composer install
 ```

+## Customize your resume
-4. Customize your resume data by editing the data.json file located in the project root.
+you can customize your resume data by editing the data.json file located in the project root.
 You can structure your resume data as per the provided template.

+Please note that there are several templates available by default, based on Twig, with names matching the keys in the `data.json` file.

+* If you wish to remove one of the built-in resume sections, simply delete the corresponding key from the `data.json` file.
+* If you want to change the order of sections, you can rearrange the corresponding keys in the `data.json` file.
+* If you'd like to add a new template, simply create a Twig file in the `templates` directory with the same name as the corresponding key in `data.json`.
+The filename, without the '.twig' extension, should match the key in `data.json`.

+This flexibility allows you to customize your resume by modifying the data and templates according to your preferences.

 ## Usage